wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.6.2.3 =
+= 1.6.2.5 =

-Version 1.6.2.3 is a bug fix update addressing issues with the list pagination while using AJAX searches and more (see upgrade note for details)
+Version 1.6.2.5 is a bug fix update addressing issues with the use of remote search forms and AJAX

 == Using the Plugin ==